How Do I....????

 The keys to organizing fellow TAs, the instructional team and students online are 1) communicating frequently; 2) providing as much structure as possible for TAs and students alike ; and 3) advanced planning and communication of all activities.
 Check out this document for more advice on being the head TA, facilitating TA meetings and devising a communication plan for the quarter.

-Learning online may be a new endeavor for our students!
+Learning online can be challenging!
 We've found some resources that offer friendly tips and strategies for being an online learner that you might want to share with your students before your course begins:

 - Rice University has a presentation in which they present some tips for learning during disruption, which includes some strategies for keeping engaged and healthy while learning remotely.